 The Chicago Easy Button

-If you press the red button, you will get your
+If you press the red button, you will get your heat, but a person will die somewhere in the world. |

 I speak for myself, but I project that every Chicagoan must have a love/hate relationship with the Easy Button.
 I love that I can stand under the toasty lamps with my pigeon colony friends and have a buffer from the frigid wind.
 Especially valuable given that my office El stop is perhaps THE COLDEST PLACE IN THE WORLD.
 That's saying a lot considering I spent four years in Siberacuse.